 Watch this video to learn about hentaigana, kuzushiji, and the basic rules for producing an accurate diplomatic transcription.
 The following sessions will refer to this introductory.

-Session 2: starting with an easy text.
+Starting with an easy text

 We are now moving onto our first text.
 This is a humorous take on measles, as recounted in an 1862 print (hashika-e).
 First watch the video, then move onto the picture and produce your own transcription.
 Check your transcription against the transcription provided below.
 And enjoy a fabulous story while learning the first steps in decoding early modern Japanese cursive.